PROGRAM UPDATE, MARCH 25, 2022

 Because the state’s current year revenue has been much higher than predicted, the Governor advocated using a significant portion of those unexpected FY 22 funds to pay down outstanding debts in several categories.
 That includes making a single payment of $230 million to essentially eliminate the College Illinois! unfunded liability this year, rather than continuing to seek smaller, annual appropriations that reduce the unfunded liability over time.
 This upfront funding approach is expected to save the state $75 million over time—making it a win not just for contract-holders but for all Illinois taxpayers.

 This funding came after consistent engagement with elected officials to address the unfunded liability, including the critical feedback to legislators provided by many contract holders who advocated for funding.

 The Program retains a substantial investment portfolio in a separate trust fund to pay obligations.
 According to the June 30, 2021 Actuarial Soundness Report, Program assets totaled about $571.1 million, corresponding to a 70.6% funded ratio.
 While actuarial reports necessarily represent a point in time and will change in the future up or down based on a variety of factors, it is expected that with the $50 million in funding received in 2021 and the $230 million to be provided this year, the Program will essentially be fully funded.

 More than 8,900 students attended college in the 2020-21 school year using College Illinois! benefits of approximately $108 million.
 The Program is permanently closed to new enrollments, and will continue to operate as usual for the beneficiaries of the nearly 25,000 current contracts, with no change in benefit payments, customer service, or plan administration.

-Program financial statements, including the 2017 Actuarial Soundness Report are available at http://www.collegeillinois.org/AboutCollegeIllinois/529Financials.html.
+Program financial statements, including the June 30, 2021 Actuarial Soundness Report, are available at https://www.collegeillinois.org/AboutCollegeIllinois/529Financials.html.